fracassetti-stf/AT-TPC_MLProject/README.md

 ### 2020_08_25 SF: Completed the AutoEncoder + KMeans (by Luca Morselli)
 I have coped Luca file on autoencoder and modified in my branch.
 It is now working and finilised.
 I have used some functions in helper_functions, in order to reduce the code.
 I have also used different number of cluster with kmeans ans choose the best model (using "best_km_custer" function).

+### 2020_08_24 AC: Updated report + helper functions.
+I have added a new report version adding some sections from my projectfile to my branch.
+Minor edit helper function.
+See AT_Report.ipynb and helper_functions.py in my branch

 ### 2020_08_24 SF: Finalizing CNN (together with Andreas)
 I have worked on the CNN model, now it perfroms well.
 I have used two model , one costumized and the VGG16.